Bradley Inman

-Brad Inman is a journalist, author and entrepreneur.
-He is known for founding Inman News and various other internet businesses.
+Brad Inman is a journalist, author and entrepreneur who founded Inman News and various other internet businesses.

 Career

 His career began in journalism, writing a sports column in high school and later covering urban housing issues in San Francisco, which led to a 16-year column for the San Francisco Examiner.
 Inman later collected a number of these articles into a book, California Real Estate: the 1980s & 1990s.